 Cleaning my mother’s ~16′ x 8′ concrete patio was a pretty good test for this machine because it was so filthy (sorry, Ma, it’s true and I should’ve cleaned it sooner!).
 With the Turbo Nozzle attached for most of the job, we were able to knock it out within a few hours and with a few breaks—you know, for review photos and whatnot.
 This time also included a light washing of the siding on the back of her house using the 15° nozzle.

 Below is a before and after photo.
 I tried to align the pictures correctly and the light did change a little as we worked.
 In-person it looks SO much better, despite some repairs that need to be done to the patio.

 I will say that we only used the integrated one-gallon soap

 dispenser applicator once and only for a few minutes.
 We didn’t really love it or have a need for it, given the projects we were tackling.
 But I’ve never really found myself using integrated soap dispensers very often with pressure washers anyway.
-I much prefer a good inline foam cannon or similar accessory for applying concentrated soaps and detergents.
+I much prefer or similar accessory for applying concentrated soaps and detergents.